How to Repel Midges, Mosquitoes and Summer Biting Flies

 - Peppermint: A clean and fresh toothpaste smell.

 These fragrances can be used as oils or scented candles to help keep away flying insects.
-They pleasantly fragrance the air, but their effectiveness depends on climate and location.
+They pleasantly fragrance the air, but none of them are totally effective.
+You still need to use an insect repellent to protect yourself from being bitten.

 How to Avoid Insect Bites